-The man who once stated that he doesn’t want money, fame, or adoration, but instead wants to be left alone, is now suing anyone who claims he is not the anonymous Bitcoin creator, so it’s about time we saw how this all started and how we got to where we are today – with Craig Wright issuing lawsuits to cartoon cats on Twitter.
+The man who once stated that he doesn’t want money, fame, or adoration, but instead wants to be left alone, is now suing anyone who he perceives is blocking BSV from becoming an all-consuming blockchain titan, as well as suing individuals who claim he is not Satsohi Nakamoto.
+It’s about time then that we saw how this all started and how we got to where we are today.

-Wright’s now incessant claims to be Satoshi Nakamoto didn’t originate with him.
+Wright’s now incessant claims to be Satoshi Nakamoto didn’t originate with him, at least not publicly.
 Instead, they date back to late 2015 when Wired and Gizmodo websites both ran articles that insinuated that he might be the creator of Bitcoin, along with his former associate Dave Kleiman.
 Wired referred to Wright as an “unknown Australian genius”, with Kleiman generally afforded a backup role.

 The outlets were both emailed information that ‘outed’ Wright, seemingly against his will, which they followed up with their own research before publishing.
 One of Wright’s associates alleged that Wright had been hacked and extorted, and the identifying information had been leaked to the press due to his non-compliance with their demands.